Grave site to be exhumed after Georgia burial mix-up

 Buried in his place was Louie Caldwell of Clayton County, Georgia, the coroner said.

-The Georgia Bureau of Investigation, which runs the lab, did not immediately respond to requests for comment.
+The Georgia Bureau of Investigation (GBI), which runs the lab, accepted responsibility for the error on Thursday and said it would pay to have Lowe properly buried.

+In an internal report dated Feb.
+10 provided to Reuters by the GBI, the bureau said it still had the body of Lowe at its headquarters morgue and sought to explain the mix-up between body bags in its coolers.

+"The procedure for handling bodies will be reviewed and updated to ensure this situation will not occur again," the report concluded.

 Salemi said she did not know how soon Caldwell will be disinterred, and Lowe put in his proper grave.